Affirmative Action

 • Other similar measures.

 The specific supportive measures implemented and the process for implementing those measures will vary depending on the facts of each case.
-The College will consider a number of factors in determining what supportive measures to take, including, for example, the specific needs expressed by either party; the severity or pervasiveness of the allegations; any continuing effects on either party; whether the parties share the same classes, dining hall schedule, transportation, or job location; and whether other judicial measures have been taken to protect either/both parties (e.g., civil protection orders).
+The College will consider a number of factors in determining what supportive measures to take, including, for example, the specific needs expressed by either party; the severity or pervasiveness of the allegations; any continuing effects on either party; whether the parties share the same classes, dining schedule, transportation, or job location; and whether other judicial measures have been taken to protect either/both parties (e.g., civil protection orders).

 In general, when taking supportive measures, the College shall minimize the burden on either party.
 The College must maintain as confidential any supportive measures provided to either party, to the extent that maintaining such confidentiality would not impair the ability of the College to provide the supportive measures.

-j.
-Protections for Complainant Regarding Sexual Violence
+k.
+Protections for Complainant Regarding Sexual Assault

-A person subjected to sexual violence shall:
+A person subjected to Sexual Assault shall:

 • Have the right to pursue, or not pursue, assistance from campus administration officials or campus law enforcement;